 While you can get a good looking upper body with only using your own weight as resistance, it is a totally different story when it comes to leg training.

 You have to work both the anterior chain – quads -, and the posterior chain – hamstrings, glutes, and calves.

 The best two exercises that can be performed for these areas are the squat and the deadlift.

-Additionally, you can add a calf exercise at the end of your workout.
+Additionally, you can add one or two calf exercises at the end of your workout.

 More on that in the isolation section of this article.